Microns beat a hair by 50×

 Classification is then straightforward: both clearances > 0 → clearance fit; both < 0 → interference fit; mixed signs → transition fit.

-Real ISO tables include many more letters (a–zC) with specific fundamental deviations.
-Use official tables for certification work; this tool is an educational shortcut for quick planning and sanity checks.
+Exact ISO tables include grade and diameter details for every zone.
+Use official tables for certification work; this tool is a practical browser-side calculator for quick planning and sanity checks.

 Disclaimer: This primer and calculator provide engineering approximations for education and early planning.
 For production drawings, QA, or regulated applications, verify with ISO 286 tables and your organization’s standards.